Office of the Provost

 Cameron W. Slocum, M.B.A.

-Vice President and Chief Operating Officer, Department of Academic Affairs
+Vice President and Chief Operating Officer for Academic Affairs and the UT Southwestern Medical Group

-As Vice President and Chief Operating Officer for Academic Affairs, Cameron W. Slocum, M.B.A., focuses on administrative, strategic, and financial functions to support UT Southwestern’s academic missions.
-His reporting relationships to the leadership of Academic, Health System, and Business Affairs allow him to improve day-to-day operating activities.
+As Vice President and Chief Operating Officer for Academic Affairs and the UT Southwestern Medical Group, Cameron W. Slocum, M.B.A., focuses on administrative, strategic, and financial functions to support UT Southwestern’s academic and research missions.
+His reporting relationships to the leadership of Academic, Medical Group, Health System, and Business Affairs allow him to align strategy, operations, and physician management with our institution’s overall operating and financial goals.

-He joined UT Southwestern Medical Center in September 2014.
-Previously, Mr. Slocum held the position of Vice President and Chief Operating Officer for the University of Texas Medical Branch Schools of Medicine, Nursing, and Health Professions, and the Graduate School, and also worked as Executive Director of the Faculty Group Practice Plan during his 16-year tenure with UTMB.
+Prior to joining UT Southwestern Medical Center in September 2014, Mr. Slocum held the position of Vice President and Chief Operating Officer for the University of Texas Medical Branch Schools of Medicine, Nursing, and Health Professions, and the Graduate School, where he also worked as Executive Director of the Faculty Group Practice Plan during his 16-year tenure with UTMB.

 He is the author of “UTMB: From Disaster Planning to Long-Term Recovery,” which appeared in the Domestic Preparedness Journal.
 In 2012, Mr. Slocum was honored by the Houston Business Journal with a “40 under 40” award, which recognizes the top 40 young professionals in the Houston region.
 He is an active leader in the Association of American Medical Colleges’ Group on Business Affairs and served as National Chair in 2014 and 2015.